Below is an excerpt from Josh Zabar’s recent blog about his experience learning and practicing the Transcendental Meditation technique.

 “TM’s goal is not to clear your mind and it’s not to observe your thoughts and feelings as in Zen or Buddhist meditation.
 Instead, it’s just to sit in a “space” that you create and relax, and whatever happens in that 20 minutes, happens.

+TM has enabled me to create a space between my thoughts and my actions.
 “It’s ability to enhance creativity, create a sense of calm, and release deep inner stress makes TM one of the most scientifically studied and successful practices for increasing longevity, de-stressing, and finding relaxation.

 The Mind as an Ocean: